Rankings

 Here’s where it becomes a bit of a judgment call.
 If you couldn't already tell from the graph, I went with the 10th percentile.
 This value has two qualities:

-2. The bottom 10th percentile of our prior is about a 40% win rate, a clean benchmark for a bad faction.
+- The bottom 10th percentile of our prior is about a 40% win rate; a clean benchmark for a bad faction.

 Seeing the relationship between the 10th percentile and a 40% win rate should give you an idea of just how pessimistic we’re being.
-It's like we're assuming every faction is that bad; we expect them to prove otherwise.
+It's like we're assuming every faction is that bad; we demand each of them to try and prove otherwise.

-I also like that it’s below Games Workshop’s own standard for balance (45% at the low end), but not as pessimistic as the very worst factions we’d expect to see.
+I also like that this value is below Games Workshop’s own standard for balance (45% at the low end), but not as pessimistic as the very worst factions we’d expect to see.

 Adding It Up